Strom R3 to cost between Rs 4,00,000 – Rs 4,50,000 with a running cost of 40p per km

 Advanced Features of Strom R3

-While learning more about the car, we were surprised to find some advanced features that have been made available at this price point.
-Strom-R3 boasts of a large sunroof, Automatic Vehicle Following System (AVFS) and Remote Assisted Parking System – features generally associated with high-end luxury cars.
+The company plans to include Automatic Vehicle Following System (AVFS) and Remote Assisted Parking System in future versions of the car.
 AVFS can help make driving in bumper to bumper Indian traffic less inconvenient, while remote assisted parking feature can come handy in limited space parking generally available in Indian conditions.
-Strom team relied on smart hardware selection to keep the costs down and make the features available at the given price point.
+Strom team relied on smart hardware selection to keep the costs down.

 The start-up uses a network of domestic manufacturers for its core powertrain and related components.
 Working with local partners helped them keep their inventory time frame shorter and costs lower by minimising duty fees.